 When it came to measuring success, with regard to the first part of that equation — the unearthing — we were quite successful.
 As far as the “masses” part, well, not quite as much.
 But we had fun.
 And after a number of musical and life detours, I have recently put together a new band to pick up the baton that the Echoes of Tyme retired in ’05.

-Always keeping my ears open for some heretofore unknown gem (or, more accurately, “nugget”), I stumbled across a track on the compilation Psychedelic Microdots, Vol. 1: Orange, Sugar and Chocolate.
+Always keeping my ears open for some heretofore unknown gem (or, more accurately, “nugget”), around 2004 I stumbled across a track on the compilation Psychedelic Microdots, Vol. 1: Orange, Sugar and Chocolate.
 (How, I ask you, could one go wrong with an album titled thusly?)
 The song was called “Psychedelic Siren” and was performed by a group called the Daybreakers.

 “Psychedelic Siren” was a two-minute slab of the some of rawest, most aggressive punk-psych ever committed to vinyl.
 Brutish (not British!) chord changes, stomping beat and shouted vocals were the order of the day.
 But the song had an extra-weird element: a droning air-raid siren effect that weaved in and out of the mix.
 Depending on your musical orientation, that gimmick either made the song mind-numbingly grating or a stone classic.
 I chose the latter, as did my band mates.

 The production — as you might well imagine — was rather primitive, par for the course for local garage bands of the era (roughly 1966).
 As such it required some effort to decode the poetry contained in the lead singer’s lyrics.
 We had the choice, of course, of simply fashioning our own lyrics.
 Let’s face it: who’d be the wiser?
 But I figured I’d try and track down the words.